groboclown/kota/docs/modules/file-formats.md

 See [the official YAML file specification documentation](https://yaml.org/spec/1.2/spec.html) for detailed information on how to format your files.

-The game adds an additional constraint on `yaml` files so that they must start with a single line containing only three dashes (`---`) and no additional whitespace.
+The game adds an additional constraint on `yaml` files so that they must start with a single line containing only three dashes (`---`) and no additional white space.

 Each file contains highly specific structured information which depends upon what the data represents.